wp-plugins/wp-customer-reviews/readme.txt

 = 2.3.0 =
 * [Fix] Updated methods to include required Javascript and CSS files.
 This should solve some compatibility issues with some themes.

-= 2.2.9 =
-* [Fix] The plugin should no longer strip out double-spaces in sentences.

-= 2.2.8 =
-* [Update] Plugin should now be compatible with Wordpress Multisite / Multiuser (WPMS / WPMU / Wordpress MU)

 == Upgrade Notice ==